currantsforeyes/RetroPie-Setup/README.md

 Binaries and Sources
 --------------------

-On the Raspberry Pi, RetroPie Setup offers the possibility to install from binaries or source.
-For other supported platforms only a source install is available.
 Installing from binary is recommended on a Raspberry Pi as building everything from source can take a long time.

 For more information, visit the site at https://retropie.org.uk or the repository at https://github.com/RetroPie/RetroPie-Setup.